-1)As discussed in Note 12, aside from per diems and travel allowances granted to key personnel for their services to the Company, the Board ratified granting these key personnel salaries and other benefits.
+Aside from per diems and travel allowances granted to key personnel for their services to the Company, the Board ratified granting these key personnel salaries and other benefits.

-2)During the year, due to pandemic's travel restriction, meetings were held online.
+During the year, due to pandemic's travel restriction, meetings were held online.